December 2015 – December 2016

-On returning the following week and waiting in line for over 40 minutes, I was told by the same man I saw the previous week, that I was in the wrong queue.
+On returning the following week and waiting in line for over forty minutes, I was told by the same man I saw in the previous week, that I was in the wrong queue.
 I should have been waiting in front of the person’s office.
 Going to be a long day…

 The interview at the Commune

 Finally, my turn was up to see the required lady.

 Everything was travelling just great and friendly, until that moment…

 I pulled out my father’s Australian Citizenship certificate and her whole persona changed to one of disbelief.

 Immediately, she advised it was not possible for me to continue as my father renounced his Italian Citizenship: “He was Italian when he went to Australia but he changed”.
 She spoke as if my father was a traitor amongst truly untarnished residents – the ignorance was priceless.

 Obviously not interested, she invented a list of ‘additional’ documents she required to start the process.

 The list now included a certificate from the Italian Embassy in Australia stating that my father was still Italian at the time of my birth.
 The email I had from this consulate stating this fact was not acceptable – it had to be a certified document and translated into Italian.

 The next hurdle was the copy of my father’s birth certificate I had in my possession, which is an official certificate in Italian that came from the Parenti Commune, but dated 1990.
 This lady advised it was not the “integrale” (original) and now wanted his original birth certificate, which was obviously lost, otherwise, my father would not have requested this copy in 1990.